raku-community-modules/Path-Map/README.md

 Returns a `Path::Map::Match` object if the path matches a known template.

+Calling a `Path::Map` object directly is equivalent to calling its lookup method.

 The two main methods on the `Path::Map::Match` object are:

   * handler